Dementia and Eating Issues

 It is estimated that 1 in 3 older adults die with Alzheimer’s or another dementia (5).

 Food and nutrition play a very important role in health and quality of life throughout the entire lifespan.
 Older adults are no exception to this and require optimal nutrition!
-Individuals with dementia have some unique nutrition concerns and challenges that we should familiarize ourselves with as we move forward.
+Dementia and eating issues can be quite common.
+Individuals with dementia have some unique nutrition concerns and challenges.

 We need to keep in mind that dehydration has some early, mild symptoms including muscle cramps, dry mouth, and dizziness.
 These are symptoms that could easily be attributed to medications or other health conditions(8).